OmarShamkh/erd-database/README.md

-# DB-Project
+# Simple Data Base
-Simple Hotel Data base mangement system.
+Simple Hotel Data Base mangement system.

 ## Description:
 The details of Hotel is store into the Hotel tables respective with all tables